Go Back

 • Preheat oven to 350F.
 Grease a ten-cup bundt pan.

 • Zest and squeeze the orange.
-Mix the juice with the milk and Cointreau.
-In a separate bowl, mix the flour and baking powder.
+Mix the juice with the milk (180ml) and Cointreau (2 tablespoons).
+In a separate bowl, mix the flour (360g) and baking powder 1 tablespoon).

-• With the mixer on medium speed, slowly drizzle in the oil.
+• With the mixer on medium speed, slowly drizzle in the oil (120ml).

-• Add the eggs, one egg at a time, waiting for each egg to completely incorporate before adding the next.
+• Add the eggs (total 4), one egg at a time, waiting for each egg to completely incorporate before adding the next.
 Scrape the bottom and sides of the bowl.

 • Reduce speed to low, then add the flour mixture in three parts, alternating with the milk mixture, starting and ending with the dry ingredients.